-Preheat oven to 375°
+- Preheat oven to 375°

-In a medium sauce pan, melt the butter over medium heat.
-Once shimmering, add the sliced mushrooms and sauté, stirring frequently, until most of the moisture has absorbed from the pan.
+- In a medium sauce pan, melt butter over medium high heat.
+Once the butter is shimmering, add the sliced mushrooms and sauté, stirring frequently, until most of the moisture has absorbed from the pan.

-Roll your pie crust into your pie plate.
-Grate the gruyere directly into the bottom of the prepared crust.
-Leave 1/4 (1.5 oz) of the block of cheese for the top of the quiche.
+- Grate the gruyere directly into the bottom of the prepared crust.
+Leave ¼ (1.5 oz) of the block of cheese for sprinkling over the top of the quiche.

-Transfer pie plate to a baking sheet lined with parchment paper (to avoid and overflow from leaking all over your oven).
+- Transfer pie plate to a baking tray lined with a piece of parchment paper (to avoid and overflow from leaking all over your oven).